Open an online savings account in a few easy steps

 “If would-be homebuyers opt to continue renting, rather than buy due to higher borrowing costs, then the additional rental demand could drive up rents,” says Brian Davis, a real estate investor and co-founder of Spark Rental, an educational resource for renters and rental investors.

 How do rising interest rates affect home prices?
 The answer might surprise you.

 Because higher interest rates make mortgages less affordable on a monthly basis, Davis says they can depress home price growth.
 In other words, rising interest rates could cause home sellers to drop their prices to attract buyers.

 That’s something of a silver lining for buyers who are worried about being able to meet a seller’s price.
-As of May 2017, Zillow was forecasting a 2.6 percent increase in home values for 2017, a marked decline from the 6.8 percent gain reported for 2016.
 If rising interest rates help home prices stabilize, more renters could decide to make the switch to owning.

 How the Federal Reserve affects mortgage rates and how rising interest rates affect home prices are just part of the puzzle for renters.
 The upfront costs are another.
 When debating whether to rent or buy, there are several expenses to keep in mind.
 One of the biggest is your down payment.